zdravkov/kendo-docs/api/javascript/ui/treelist.md

 The [template](/api/framework/kendo#methods-template) which renders the column header content.
 By default the value of the [title](#configuration-columns.title) column option is displayed in the column header cell.

-> If sorting is enabled, the column header content will be wrapped in a `<a>` element.
+> If sorting is enabled, the column header content will be wrapped in an `<a>` element.
 As a result the template **must** contain only inline elements.

 #### Example - column header template as a string